Anilkumarsunkesula/vsts/sudheer/dockerce.md

 We now have a Public/Private SSH key pair.
 Next we will create a compute instance using the public key we just saved

+## Create a compute instance

+In this section we will create a Compute instance with a Public IP address using the public SSH key generated in the previous section.

+Step 1.
+Switch to OCI console.(if not already)

+Step 2.
+From OCI servies menu, Click Instances under Compute

+Step 3.
+Click Create Instance.
+Fill out the dialog box:

+         3.1 Name: Enter a name (e.g. "docker_VM").

+         3.2 Availability Domain: Select the first available domain.

+         3.3 Image Operating System: For the image, select ubuntu 16.04 Latest available .
+         3.4 Shape: Select VM.Standard2.1.

+         3.5 SSH Keys: Choose ‘Paste SSH Keys’ and paste the Public Key saved earlier.

+         3.6 Virtual Cloud Network: Select the VCN you created in the previous section.

+         3.7 Subnet: Select the first available subnet.

+         3.8 Click Create Instance.

+Step 4.
+Once Instance is in ‘Running’ state, note down the public IP address.

+Step 5.
+You can also see the Fault Domain of the Virtual Machine

+We now have a Compute instance with a Public IP address.
+Next we will SSH to the compute instance from the internet.